 He currently resides in Staten Island, and is married with 4 children.

 As a life-long Staten Islander, she was the oldest of seven children.
-Deputy Inspector Washington is a graduate of Ralph R. McKee Career & Technical Education High School and NYC College of Technology where she earned a Bachelor of Science Degree in Legal Assistant Studies.
-She enjoys spending time with her two children.
+DI Washington is a graduate of Ralph R. McKee Career & Technical Education High School and NYC College of Technology where she earned a Bachelor of Science Degree in Legal Assistant Studies.
+She enjoys spending time with her two children, Jordan and Bekim, and in her spare time is an avid baker.
+Her love of baking actually had her considering a career in the culinary arts as she contemplated enrolling in pastry school in her younger years.

 If history is our teacher, her story will not end here as we can expect great accomplishments from Deputy Inspector Ebony S. Washington.